Nsoro-Allan/ada/README.md

 -----

 Follow these steps to get A.D.A. up and running on your local machine using the **Anaconda** environment manager.
+Follow these steps to get A.D.A. up and running on your local machine.

 ### 1\.
 Prerequisites